Conversion Date

 Click Date

-The Click Date attribution shows you from which click in the FB view (7d in our example) have purchases subsequently arisen within the here selected 28d attribution window.
+The Click Date attribution shows you from which (first) click in the FB view (7d in our example) have purchases subsequently arisen within the here selected 28d attribution window.

 → Meaning the attribution window of the click tracking is facing the future.